Assessment care in detention and teamwork (ACDT): detention services order 01/2022 (accessible version)

 Immigration Enforcement Detention Engagement team (DET)

-The Compliance team is responsible for all on-site commercial and contract monitoring work.
-The DETs interact with those in detention face-to-face on behalf of responsible officers within the removal centres.
+The Compliance team are responsible for all on-site commercial and contract monitoring work.
+The DETs interact with detained individuals face-to-face on behalf of responsible officers within the removal centres.
 They focus on communicating and engaging with people detained at IRCs, helping them to understand their cases and detention.

-There are no DETs at the Gatwick PDA or residential STHFs.
-The functions which are the responsibility of the DET in IRCs, are instead carried out by the contracted supplier in residential STHFs and overseen by the Immigration Enforcement Escorting Contract Monitoring team (ECMT).
-In the Gatwick PDA, the role of detention engagement is covered by the local Compliance team.
+There are no DETs at RSTHFs, or the Gatwick PDA.
+Some of the functions which are the responsibility of the DET in IRCs, are instead carried out by the CSP and overseen by the International and Returns Services (IRS) Escorting Operations (Escorting Ops) in RSTHFs.
+In the Gatwick PDA, the local Compliance team covers the role of detained individual engagement.

 Purpose

-7. This DSO provides instruction and guidance for identifying and supporting individuals in detention who may be at risk of self-harm and/or suicide, setting out the subsequent care and support required for the individuals, and guidance for the staff who care for them.
+7. This DSO provides instruction and guidance for identifying and supporting detained individuals who may be at risk of self-harm and/or suicide, setting out the subsequent care and support required for the individuals, and guidance for the staff who care for them.

 Policy background